subasri-13/Financials_DB-/README.md

 To maintain data accuracy using relationships between tables.
 To provide an organized system for handling banking operations easily.

-This Project Is Useful

-Helps store customer and banking details in one place.
-Makes managing account and balance information easy.
-Tracks deposits, withdrawals, and transfers properly.
-Helps manage customer loan details.
-Keeps record of loan payments and repayment history.
-Reduces manual work and data errors.
-Provides an organized and easy way to handle financial records.

-Sample Use Case

- A bank employee can add and manage customer account details in the system.
- Customers can deposit or withdraw money, and the transactions are recorded automatically.
- The bank can provide loans to customers and store loan information securely.
- Loan payments made by customers can be tracked easily.
- The system helps the bank monitor customer financial activities in an organized way.

 Queries Classification